Shirley Hufstedler

 Shirley Ann Mount Hufstedler (August 24, 1925 – March 30, 2016) was an American attorney and judge who served as the first United States secretary of education from 1979 to 1981.
-She previously served as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit from 1968 to 1979.
+She previously served as a U.S. circuit judge of the U.S. Ninth Circuit Court of Appeals from 1968 to 1979.

-At the time of her presidential cabinet appointment under President Jimmy Carter, she was the highest ranking-woman in the federal judiciary of the United States.
+At the time of her presidential cabinet appointment under President Jimmy Carter, she was the highest ranking-woman in the U.S. federal judiciary.

 Early life and education

 Hufstedler was born Shirley Ann Mount on August 24, 1925, in Denver, Colorado.
 Her mother's side of the family emigrated to the United States from Germany and were pioneers in Missouri.
 Hufstedler's father worked in construction and during the Great Depression the family had to move frequently so he could find work.
 As a result, she frequently changed schools and towns starting in the second grade.
 As a child, she lived in New Mexico, Montana, California, and Wyoming.
 A friend of her father's and famous war correspondent, Ernie Pyle, became a close friend and mentor of Hufstedler.
 Hufstedler received a Bachelor of Business Administration degree in 1945 from the University of New Mexico and a Bachelor of Laws in 1949 from Stanford Law School.